MaxwellLei/GeoTectAI/ReadMe.md

 # Project Description

-This project is based on the MVVM architecture, using WPF development technology, relying on the `.NET7 `framework, which you can download and install via the Releases section next to it, is a project that **predicts the corresponding tectonic setting based on the whole rock geochemical elements of igneous rocks**.
+This project is based on the MVVM architecture, using WPF development technology, and relies on the `.NET7` framework.
+You can download and use it through the Releases section.
+The project is **based on the whole-rock geochemistry of igneous rocks to predict their corresponding tectonic settings**.

-Thanks to the following project dependency libraries, if you want to compile this project, please install the following library support first.
+Thanks to the following project dependency libraries.
+If you want to compile or develop this project further, please install the following libraries first.

 * [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm)
 * [EPPlus](https://www.epplussoftware.com/)